clover/remote-pay-cloud/README.md

 # Release Notes

+## Version 1.3.1-2
-* SEMI-1045 Converts array elements into the format expected by Clover Devices
+* SEMI-1045 Converts array elements into the format expected by Clover Devices.
+Fix for displaying an order.

 ## Version 1.3.1-1
 * SEMI-1025 Use version of remote-pay-cloud-api that contains OrderUpdateMessage and related files.